 In May 2014, the IASB issued IFRS 15, "Revenue from Contracts with Customers".
 IFRS 15 replaces all previous revenue recognition standards, including IAS 18, "Revenue".
 In September 2015, the IASB deferred the effective date of IFRS 15 from January 1, 2017 to annual periods beginning on or after January 1, 2018, with early adoption permitted.
-The Corporation is in the process of analyzing the impact of the adoption of IFRS 15 on the Corporation's consolidated statement of financial position and consolidated statement of net earnings and comprehensive income.
-The impact is not expected to be significant.
+IFRS 15 is based on the principle that revenue is recognized when control of a good or service is transferred to a customer.
+A five-step recognition model is used to apply the standard as follows: